Laying this generation to rest: Gamecube

 Once upon a time there was an evil Communist engineer named Alexey Pajitnov.
 Don’t bother asking Alexey if he is an evil Communist because, like all evil Communists, he signed a blood oath with Stalin (and possibly Hitler) to hide his menacing ways should Soviet Russia ever fall.
 Anyway, Alexey was a genius and in 1985 he bestowed upon the world a video game he liked to call Destroy American Freedoms.
 This was later renamed Tetris.

-The premise of Tetris was to line up American freedoms in order to destroy them. → I can has post?
+The premise of Tetris was to line up American freedoms in order to destroy them. → It might come in handy if you, the master of reading, take it with you.

 Weekly News We Care About Wrap Up – 10.27.06